Hey Kids (Start Here)

 “But that uncertain, transient struggle is all there is,” Newton says.
 “All that there ever is or can be.”

-“I hope that you don’t believe that,” Hermann whispers.
+“I hope you don’t really believe that,” Hermann whispers.

-“Go to sleep, you atrocious man,” Hermann replies.
-“I cannot believe you attempted to console me with the argument that at least the kaiju will live on after we die.”
+“Go to sleep, you atrocious man,” Hermann breathes, doing his best to shatter the profundity of small pleasures in terrifying times.
+“I can’t believe you attempted to console me with the argument that at least the kaiju will live on after we die.”

 “I’m sure they have a whole thing going,” Newton says quietly.
 “A whole cultural thing.
 A species thing.
-One day, we’ll figure out how to talk to them and we’ll say, ‘can you not play on our lawn, kids?
-You’re wrecking the flowers,’ and they’ll apologize and go home and then we’ll be pen pals.”
+One day, we’ll figure out how to talk to them and we’ll say, ‘Can you not play on our lawn, kids?
+You’re wrecking the flowers,’ and they’ll apologize and go home.
+Then we’ll be pen pals.”

 Hermann shakes his head and shuts his eyes.

-“You are tired because it is extremely late,” Hermann says, cracking an eye.
+“You’re tired because it is extremely late,” Hermann cracks an eye.

 “Nah man, I’m nocturnal at night and diurnal in the day.
 Also?
-I’m not going to talk to you anymore because I am, evidently, too interesting for your currently delicate state of health.
+I’m not going to talk to you anymore because I am, evidently, too interesting for your currently delicate state of health to resist.
 Good night.
-I will see you in the morning; let’s go out to breakfast, just give me a yes/no on the breakfast thing real quick and then I legit will stop talking to you, I’m just really hungry right about now and I want to anticipate my next meal.
+I’ll see you in the morning.
+Let’s go out to breakfast, just give me a yes/no on the breakfast thing real quick and then I legit will stop talking to you, I’m just really hungry right about now and I want to anticipate my next meal.
 Dim sum?
 Yes/no?”

 “Yes,” Hermann says, “all right.”

 “Excellent.
 Quantum breakfast.
-We don’t know where, we don’t know with what momentum, but statistically there’s something out there, some future—”
+We don’t know where, we don’t know with what momentum, but statistically—”

 “Newton,” Hermann says.

 “Stop talking to me, please, Hermann.
 Control yourself.
-Honestly,” Newton says, as he reaches beneath his chair to pull Hermann’s computer back onto his lap.
+Honestly.”
+Newton reaches beneath his chair to pull Hermann’s computer back onto his lap.

 Comments